Akurganow/use-persisted-state/README.md

   - Don't forget to setup [polyfill](https://github.com/mozilla/webextension-polyfill) if you want to run extension in Chrome browser.
   - To use this storage you need to include the "storage" [permission](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) in your `manifest.json` file
 ### [chrome.storage](https://developer.chrome.com/apps/storage) `@plq/use-persisted-state/lib/storages/chrome-storage`
-  - Only for Chrome based web extensions.
+  - Only for Chrome-based web extensions.
   - If you develop extension that will be run only in Chrome browser you can use this storage without [polyfill](https://github.com/mozilla/webextension-polyfill).
   - You must declare the "storage" permission in the [extension manifest](https://developer.chrome.com/apps/manifest) to use this storage.